DisposableCat/devilscreens/README.md

  layer with the color specified in the INI at the same alpha.
 If you want to use sensible default values, go ahead - I use bright neon green and pink because of how I hoped to implement this feature (which didn't work out).
-  I suggest using 0xffffff/same/0x000000 with my themes for most backgrounds, but play with it.
+  I suggest using ```0xffffff/same/0x000000``` with my themes for most backgrounds, but play with it.
+ - I've included, under Docs, a modified version of Photoshop CS6's "Export Layers to Files.jsx" script, which exports layers to files with the filenames set to be exactly what the layer names are.
+This streamlines saving all the individual bits of a theme.

 Other Stuff
 -----------